-On October 30, 2018, the Company announced it had reached an agreement to acquire the TransX Group of Companies ("TransX").
+On October 30, 2018, the Company announced it had reached an agreement to acquire TransX.
 TransX provides various transportation and logistics services, including intermodal, truckload, less than truckload and specialized services.
 The acquisition positions CN to strengthen its intermodal business and provide transportation options that bring supply chain flexibility to its customers.
-The acquisition is subject to regulatory review by the Competition Bureau Canada and Canada's Ministry of Transportation.
-As at February 1, 2019, the regulatory review was not yet completed.